Getting a $3,000 Personal Loan

 Interest Rates and Flexible Terms

-The interest rate for a personal loan will be fixed for the term of the loan, and the repayment terms are flexible, ranging between one and 10 years.
-Personal loans typically have a lower interest rate than a credit card, and the rates are even better if you have excellent credit.
+The interest rate for a personal loan will typically be fixed for the term of the loan, and the repayment terms are flexible, ranging between a few months to seven (or more) years.
+Personal loans typically have a lower interest rate than a credit card, and the rates can be much better if you have excellent credit.
 You might also be able to borrow more using a personal loan versus a credit card.

 No Collateral Required